LukoJohnson/alltheguides/docs/mods/ae2/channels.md

 - **Colored Cables** will **not** connect to each other.
 - **Fluix Cables** will connect to **any** cable.
-- To completely prevent cables connecting to each other, use **Cable Anchors**
+- To completely prevent cables connecting to each other, use **Cable Anchors**.

 ### Hiding Cables
 You can hide Cables using **Facades**.
 Surround any block with **Cable Anchors**.